All blogs

 Using an automated tool for the Figma to Tailwind process offers significant advantages for development teams.

-Benefits of Figma
+Benefits

 2. Consistency: Dualite helps maintain design consistency by ensuring that Figma’s design tokens (colors, fonts, spacing) are accurately reflected in the Tailwind code.
 This enforces the design system across the application.